 One severe condition with constipation in cats is megacolon.
 Megacolon is exactly what it sounds like—the colon becomes overly dilated and the muscles become weaker.
 It can be a primary condition, meaning it is what is causing your cat's constipation, but it can also be secondary to your cat's constipation.
 If your cat struggles with constipation because of another cause, such as obesity, irritable bowel syndrome, spinal problems, etc. repeated episodes of constipation can cause megacolon in your cat.

 It's important to realize that a lot of the issues that can cause constipation in cats can cause concurrent symptoms.
-So if your cat is struggling with constipation you may also see things like nausea, decreased appetite, increased urination, an increase or a decrease in drinking, weight or muscle loss, difficulty with getting in and out of the litter box, lethargy or even hiding more.
+So if your cat is struggling with constipation you may also see things like decreased appetite, weight or muscle loss, difficulty with getting in and out of the litter box, or lethargy.

-Talking to your veterinarian is very important to do if you suggest your cat is constipated or prone to getting constipated.
-Here are some things that may help cats that are prone to constipation but do not take the place of veterinary care.
-Keeping track of your cat's litter pan daily so you know exactly when it goes and can monitor them.
-Increasing your cat's water intake, either with water fountains or by feeding your cat wet food rather than dry food may help.
-Keeping your cat fit and trim can also help prevent your cat from getting constipated.
-Creating a litter box with a low entry door and starting them on joint supplements as recommended by your veterinarian can help ease any arthritic pain that may make it difficult not only for your cat to get into the litter box, but to also get into the position to defecate.
-Regular brushing and grooming, especially in long haired breeds, can help deter hairballs that can contribute to constipation.
-Finally, sometimes your veterinarian may recommend high fiber or hypoallergenic diets for your cat to have a normal bowel movement.
+Talking to your veterinarian is very important to do if your cat is constipated or prone to getting constipated.
+Here are some things that may help cats who are prone to constipation (however, these do not take the place of veterinary care): keeping track of your cat's litter pan daily so you know exactly when it goes and can monitor them; increasing your cat's water intake, either with water fountains or by feeding your cat wet food rather than dry food; keeping your cat fit and trim; regular brushing and grooming, especially in long haired breeds, can help deter hairballs that can contribute to constipation; feeding your cat a high fiber or hypoallergenic diet as recommended by your veterinarian; and creating a litter box with a low entry door and starting them on joint supplements as recommended by your veterinarian.
+This can help ease any arthritic pain that may make it difficult not only for your cat to get into the litter box, but to also get into the position to defecate.

-Your vet will also be able to recommend long term medical management for you cat's constipation.
+Your vet will also be able to recommend long-term medical management for your cat's constipation.
 They can start your cat on a stool softener to help make them easier to pass or prescribe your cat a high fiber diet.
 Constipation is a relatively common problem for cats, so if your cat is struggling, your vet can help both of you.